singh-man/books/linux-ubuntu-settings.md

 Import the new system via wsl --import ......
 > alpine via this way will have root user and root permissions.

-> latest NeoVim if not available in apk compile, it by following the NeoVim by source.
+> latest NeoVim if not available in apk, compile it by following the NeoVim by source.

 ### Install **below packages**
 ```sh